Sammy0254/Employee-Management-System/README.md

 🚀 **Excited to Share My Latest Project!**

-I’ve recently developed an **Employee Management System**, a web application designed to streamline employee record management with a focus on user-friendly interfaces and data security.
+I have recently developed an **Employee Management System**, a web application designed to streamline employee record management with a focus on user-friendly interfaces and data security.

 🔑 **Features**:
 - Add, View, Update, and Delete Employee Records.